 - “Free” domain included is free for a limited period

-- Issues with clearing cache occasionally make it difficult to complete work
+- Issues with clearing cache make it difficult to complete work efficiently

-- Issues with GoDaddy Pro access to client accounts are frequent
+- Issues with shared GoDaddy Pro access to client accounts are frequent

 - General sloppiness

-These notes are based on my first hand experiences with GoDaddy managed WordPress hosting.
+These notes are based on my first-hand experiences with GoDaddy managed WordPress hosting and GoDaddy tech support.
 Your mileage may vary, but I have my doubts.

 GoDaddy: The “Bargain” Basement of Website Hosting